teamplify/teamplify-runner/README.md

 - `port` - port on which Teamplify web interface will be running, the default is `80`.
 If `use_ssl` is set to `yes` then `80` is the only allowed option;
 - `use_ssl` - possible values are `no`, `builtin`, and `external`, defaults to `no`.
 When set to `builtin` or `external`, all traffic to your Teamplify server will be redirected to HTTPS on port `443`.
 When set to `builtin`, Teamplify runner will use [Let's Encrypt](https://letsencrypt.org) to automatically generate and renew SSL certificates for the domain that you specified in the `host` parameter above.
-If you're hosting Teamplify behind a proxy or load balancer that is already configured for SSL support, please set this parameter to `external`;
+If you're hosting Teamplify behind a proxy or load balancer that is already configured for SSL support, please set this parameter to `external`, and also make sure that your proxy correctly sets `X-Forwarded-Proto` HTTP header;

 `[db]`